 The development of our software follows a mixture of Scrum and Rational Team Concert (IBM) as structured and methodical approach.
 Coordination of activites of our employees is enabled by project management via our issue tracking system (Mantis) and the version control system Git.
-Both are integrated into an Eclipse-based IDE (IBM RDZ).
+Both are integrated into an Eclipse-based IDE.
 Our efficient and agile software development model requires regression tests for each build (short tests) and after pushing changes to central repository (medium size tests).
 Long running tests are executed automatically with our nightly builds.
 This allows us to detect bugs and incompatibilities between versions or platforms early.

 Quality assurance of our software is assisted by the following tools:

 - Static code analysis with Cppcheck und scan-build (Clang)

 - Dynamic code analysis with Valgrind (Linux) and HEAPCHK (Host)

 - Custom-tailored heap memory monitoring for the detection of buffer overflows, double frees and similar

 - Custom testing framework for all platforms; allows easy and efficient development of function, module, component and regression tests